CDC Will Reportedly Resume Regular Coronavirus Press Briefings

 Reports have also alleged that Birx, who is the Response Coordinator for the White House Coronavirus Task Force, and Redfield have butted heads.
 During a meeting, Birx reportedly pointed to the CDC’s data collection system and told Redfield that “there is nothing from the CDC that I can trust.”

-Trump has reportedly had disagreements with Fauci and other officials, but not with Birx, who “has found a way to shut down his bad ideas without making him feel diminished.”
+Trump has reportedly had disagreements with Fauci and other officials but not with Birx, who “has found a way to shut down his bad ideas without making him feel diminished.”

-As The Washington Post reported earlier this week, the White House recently removed CDC’s warnings about the spread of coronavirus in houses of worship.
+As The Washington Post reported earlier this week, the White House recently removed the CDC’s warnings about the spread of coronavirus in houses of worship.
 Some White House officials reportedly believe that the agency went too far with its recommendations on restrictions regarding singing in church choirs.